harquail/nook_foldlings_thesis/markdown_chapters/32_UI_Tool_Interactions.md

 ###Free Form Interactions

-Free-form shapes are created by dragging a single closed shape.
+Free-form shapes are created by dragging a closed shape.
 Free-form shapes that cross a fold are truncated^[See Chapter 3 section \ref{tool-implementation} on page \pageref{truncation} for a description of the truncation process.], and a center fold is automatically added at the correct height.
 If a free-form shape does not cross a fold^[More formally, if a feature does not span a fold, as determined by the _featureSpansFold_ function described in Chapter 3 section \ref{tool-implementation} on page \pageref{tool-implementation}.] it is considered a hole, and no folds are added.
 Initially, we considered having a separate tool for creating holes.
-However, through informal user tests we discovered that users intuitively understood that free-form shape that do not cross a fold will become holes — and therefore we were able to combine the two functions into a single tool.
+However, through informal user tests we discovered that users intuitively understood that free-form shape that do not cross a fold will become holes — and we were therefore able to combine the two functions into a single tool.

 ###Polygon Interactions

-Polygons are constructed one vertex at a time.
+Polygons are created one vertex at a time.
 Points are added by tapping or dragging on the sketch, adding edges between successive points with each tap.
 Once a vertex is (nearly) coincident with the initial point, the feature is complete.
 Users can also drag existing points in the polygon to modify the shape.

 Initially, tapping was they only way to add points to a polygon — we added dragging points to make the interaction more consistent with other feature types.